 Let’s start with a basic explanation of an ignition interlock device.

-The ignition interlock device interrupts the signal from the ignition to the starter until a valid breath sample is provided that meets minimal alcohol guidelines.
-At that point, the vehicle can be started as normal.
-Upon vehicle start-up and each time it’s turned off during the day, the interlock participant must complete a standing test, which, in addition to a valid breath sample, includes a “learned” timing, coordination and dexterity test.
+The ignition interlock device interrupts the signal from the ignition to the starter until a valid breath sample is provided that meets minimal alcohol guidelines set by the state of North Carolina.
+After successfully passing the test, the vehicle can be started as normal.
+Upon vehicle start-up and each time it’s turned off during the day, the interlock participant must complete a standing test, which, in addition to a valid breath sample, includes a “learned” timing, coordination, and dexterity test.
 Random “running” retests are required as the participant is driving, but do not include the “learned” test sequence.

 The interlock interrupts the ignition signal to the starter motor before startup and, as such, cannot turn the vehicle off but only prevent the vehicle from starting—even if malfunctioning.
 If a random running retest is failed, the ignition interlock will sound an alarm and allow the driver time to find a safe place to pull over and turn the vehicle off.
 The device then requires the driver to perform a standing retest, and if passed, will allow the vehicle to resume operation.
-If the BAC fail is excessive, the driver will be required to bring the vehicle back to a Monitech service center within 72 hours.
-Those are the interlock basics.
+If the breath alcohol concentration (BrAC) fail is excessive, the driver will be required to bring the vehicle back to a Monitech service center within 72 hours.

 Ok, I’m ready to go.
 Now what?

-You should call Monitech at (800) 521-4246 or click on “Book Install Online” at the bottom of the page as soon as possible to schedule your appointment.
-Please have the following information and documents handy when you call Monitech:
+Call Monitech at (800) 521-4246 as soon as possible to schedule your appointment.
+You will need to have the following information and documents handy when you call Monitech:

-Agency ordering interlock (DMV hearing officer, judge, or voluntary)
+- Agency ordering the ignition interlock (DMV hearing officer, judge, or voluntary)

-Installation and training will take one to two hours.
-We’ll give you a user’s manual and a demonstration interlock with which to practice and learn the interlock basics.
+Installation and training will take approximately two hours.
+You can expect to receive a user’s manual and an interlock demonstration so you can practice and learn the basics of using your device.
 A technician will be available to go through the manual with you and to assist in learning the testing technique.
-You may also download the User’s Manual from this website.
+You can also download the User’s Manual from this website.
 You will be able to practice and ask questions for as long as is necessary for you to feel comfortable with the system.

-At Monitech, we’re committed first and foremost to highway safety.
-That’s why we work closely with state agencies, law enforcement and the courts to supply and maintain BAIID systems that meet or exceed existing standards and that are reliable.
-Monitech engineers are at work constantly to improve our products to meet and often exceed the latest national and state standards and specifications.
-So, whether you’re a customer of ours or an enforcement official, you can have confidence that every Monitech system is the best available.
+At Monitech, we’re committed first and foremost to public safety.
+That’s why we work closely with NC state agencies, law enforcement, and the courts to supply and maintain breath alcohol ignition interlock device (BAIID) systems that meet or exceed existing standards for accuracy and reliability.
+Monitech engineers are at work constantly to improve our products so they meet and often exceed the latest national and state standards and specifications.
+So, whether you’re a Monitech Ignition Interlock customer or an enforcement official, you can have confidence that every Monitech system is the best available.